monero-project/monero-site/legal/index.md

 The Google Analytics data is used to provide statistics on the website and help us to improve the content and the information flow.

-Server logs are used to analyse errors and diagnose requests to dead links.
+Server logs are used to analyze errors and diagnose requests to dead links.
 A portion of the server logs are used to gather statistics on Monero downloads in order to help us better understand our user's needs.
 </div>
 </div>
             </div>